 HOLISTIC CBT BOOK

-This book describes how HCBT grew from clients bringing their spiritual beliefs and their socio-economic and cultural context into CBT sessions, factors sometimes missed in standard CBT.
+This book describes how HCBT grew from clients bringing aspects of their lives such as their spiritual beliefs, socio-economic and cultural context into CBT sessions, factors sometimes missed in standard CBT.
 Holistic CBT is explained as a new strengths-based and creative model, exploring people’s identity and potential within their individual context, and recognising a body-mind-spirit link.
 It is a transdiagnostic approach to therapy and personal development.